Civ13/civ13-wiki/wiki/Rules.md

     to their behavior correctly so as to avoid breaking the rules and to discern wrong-doers from players who follow the rules.**
   - Sharing and/or using exploits/bugs of any kind as well as sharing any kind of information that could lead to griefing is prohibited.
-This includes abusing incomplete game mechanics.
+This includes also abusing incomplete game mechanics, using unintended features to gain an unfair advantage for yourself or your team.
-    You will be warned first and, if you persist, a permanent ban from the server will be applied.
+    You will be warned first and, if you persist, a permanent ban from the server will be applied.<br>
-	If you find an exploit please inform staff privately.
+    <b>If you find an exploit please inform staff privately in a timely manner.</b><br><br>

-<center><strong>What staff say is law, so if when they ask you to stop, you must stop.</strong></center>
+<center><strong><font size = 3>What staff say is law, so if when they ask you to stop, you must stop.</font></strong></center>
 <br>

 ### Prohibited Behaviors:

   - Erotic Roleplay (ERP) or any type of lewdness.
 The server has a zero tolerance policy towards the matter.
-  - Griefing: destroying, hurting, killing, stealing, etc. without any proper escalation and/or valid purpose.)
+  - Griefing: destroying, hurting, killing, stealing, etc. without any proper escalation and/or valid purpose.
-  - Metagaming: using external chats or knowledge to aid yourself in-game.)
+  - Metagaming: using external chats or knowledge to aid yourself in-game.
+  - Racism and Discrimination: Those behaviors may only be tolerated IC and ONLY IF they are <b>strongly justified by the gamemode setting</b> (i.e. appropriate era and environment).
+However, such behaviors are absolutely not acceptable in OOC communications.
+    An auto-bot is in place to prevent the usage of common racial/discriminatory slurs in OOC communications.
+    Failure to follow this rule will most likely result in a permanent ban from the servers.
   - Exploiting glitches/bugs/incomplete mechanics (ex: using a duplication glitch or clipping through walls, without reporting it to the staff.)
   - Hacking (You really shouldn’t waste time trying to hack a really bad game engine.)
   - Obscene names (Pick something RP-friendly, and avoid copying other players names too.)
-  - Spamming in any IC and OOC communication channel.
+  - Spamming in any IC or OOC communication channel.
   - Adminhelping/Mentorhelping sentence fragments.
 Explain your situation fully through and in a calm manner.
   - Toxicity towards other players and/or the staff team.
+This includes disrepectful behaviour.
   - Bypassing in-game language barriers (Such as using LOOC or a paper to communicate.
-    You should use emote verbs and you can do “drawings” on paper (EX: writing *A drawing of two stick figures crossing spears*))
+    You should use emote verbs and you may do “drawings” on a paper (ex: you may write the following: *A drawing of two stick figures crossing spears*)
-  - Killing yourself to play a different culture/race, if you don't wanna play that race you can kill yourself and stay dead the rest of the round, otherwise play with what you're given.
+  - Killing yourself to play a different culture/race.<br>
+    If you don't want to play a certain race/culture, you may kill yourself BUT must stay dead the rest of the round, otherwise you have to play with what you're given.
     In TDM, if you chose a wrong role, ahelp first so you're not wasting a role.

 ## "Nomads" Server: